Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-OpenAI has doubled down on agentic coding.
-GPT-5.3-Codex (announced February 2026) is described as faster and more capable on long-running tasks — research, tool use, and complex execution — with strong benchmark scores on SWE-Bench Pro and Terminal-Bench 2.0.
-The Codex desktop app (macOS, with Windows expansion) lets teams run multiple agent threads per project with worktree support.
+OpenAI is betting hard on agentic coding.
+GPT-5.3-Codex (February 2026) is pitched as faster on long jobs: research, tool use, and multi-step execution, with strong scores on SWE-Bench Pro and Terminal-Bench 2.0 in their announcements.
+The Codex desktop app on macOS (Windows expanding) lets teams run several agent threads per project, often with git worktree support.

-• Used internally by OpenAI's Codex team for training and deployment work.
+• Used internally by OpenAI's own Codex team for training and release work.

 Let's work together